marywarrington/ember-restaurant-codereview/README.md

 ## Known Bugs

-* Currently, the helper to display star ratings is not working.
+* Currently, the helper to display star ratings only works on the first load.
+After a refresh, the rating is undefined and returns one star only.

 ## Contact